tayerthiaggo/sharpenig_s2planetscope/README.md

 This study sharpened a series of multispectral Sentinel-2 with Planetscope imagery by automating and slightly modifying the algorithm suggested by Li et al. (2020).

+All the details and tests are described in the article ------ .

 ## How to cite
 Tayer et al 2022......